Sabena

-The Societé anonyme belge d'Exploitation de la Navigation aérienne (French; lit.
-'Belgian Corporation for the Exploitation of Aerial Navigation'), better known by the acronym Sabena or SABENA, was the national airline of Belgium from 1923 to 2001, with its base at Brussels National Airport.
-After its bankruptcy in 2001, SN Brussels Airlines was formed through a takeover of former subsidiary Delta Air Transport and took over part of Sabena's assets in February 2002, which became Brussels Airlines after a merger with Virgin Express in March 2007.
+The Société anonyme belge d'Exploitation de la Navigation aérienne (French; lit.
+'Belgian Corporation for the Exploitation of Aerial Navigation'), better known by the acronym Sabena or SABENA, was the national airline and flag carrier of Belgium from 1923 to 2001, with its base at Brussels Airport.
+After its bankruptcy in 2001, SN Brussels Airlines was formed through a takeover of former subsidiary Delta Air Transport and took over part of Sabena's assets in February 2002.
+SN Brussels Airlines merged with Virgin Express in 2007 to form Brussels Airlines.
 The airline's corporate headquarters were located in the Sabena House on the grounds of Brussels Airport in Zaventem.

 History

 1923–1939: Beginnings

 Sabena began operations on 23 May 1923 as the national carrier of Belgium.
-The airline was created by the Belgian government after its predecessor SNETA (Syndicat national pour l'étude des transports aériens, National Syndicate for the Study of Aerial Transports) - formed in 1919 to pioneer commercial aviation in Belgium - ceased operations.
-Sabena operated its first commercial flight from Haren Brussels to London (UK) on 1 July 1923, via Ostend.
+The airline was created by the Belgian government with help from the Devriendt family after its predecessor SNETA (Syndicat national pour l'étude des transports aériens, National Syndicate for the Study of Aerial Transports)—formed in 1919 to pioneer commercial aviation in Belgium—ceased operations.
+Sabena operated its first commercial flight from Haren, Brussels, to London (England) on 1 July 1923, via Ostend.
 Services to Rotterdam (Netherlands) and Strasbourg (France) were launched on 1 April 1924.
-The Strasbourg service was extended to Basle (Switzerland) on 10 June 1924.
+The Strasbourg service was extended to Basel (Switzerland) on 10 June 1924.
 Amsterdam (Netherlands) was added on 1 September 1924, and Hamburg (Germany) followed on 1 May 1929 via Antwerp, Düsseldorf, and Essen.